L-uu/MusicToSoundpad/README.md

-<sub>_I'm a little special so I will keep this nice and short.._</sub>🤤
+<sub>_I'm a little special so I'll keep this nice and short..._</sub>🤤

+# MusicToSoundpad

-MusictoSoundpad application allows you to play Spotify music through Soundpad (so you can annoy people with your awful taste in music).
+This application assists you in playing Spotify music through Soundpad (so you can annoy people with your awful taste in music).

-<code style="color : greenyellow">**To Setup:**</code>
+### To Setup:

-- Downloaded the latest release .zip;
+- Downloaded the latest release.

-- Extract the files to any folder (C:\Program Files\MusictoSoundpad) works;
+- Extract the files to any folder, the **.zip** should include the **MusicToSoundpad.exe** executable and the **utils** folder.

-- Run the console application as administrator;
+- Run the console application.
+If **yt-dlp.exe** is missing from the **utils** folder or is outdated, the latest version will be downloaded.

+- Make sure Soundpad is running and the desired category is selected as this is where the songs will be added.

-- Play a song on spotify.
-The spotify song will be paused and then downloaded into your Music folder.
-These songs will then automatically show up in your Soundpad library;
+- Play a song on Spotify.
+The song will be immediately paused and then downloaded to your **Music** folder, added to your SoundPad library and start playing.

-- Use the Soundpad interface as you normally would to play your chosen song through your chosen application.
-The songs will appear as labelled within Spotify.

-<code style="color : red">**To Uninstall:**</code>
+### To Uninstall:

+- Simply delete the **MusicToSoundpad.exe** executable and the **utils** folder containing dependencies.

-- Simply delete all files within (C:\Program Files\MusictoSoundpad)
+- Optionally delete all downloaded music from the **Music** folder.